 Ranks and Responsibilities for Enlisted Members of the Air Force

-SNCOs are assigned duties commensurate with their skill level and rank.
-Their primary leadership duties are superintendent, supervisor or manager of a flight, function or activity.
-They usually serve in the role as one of the following:
+SNCOs are assigned duties commensurate with their skill levels and ranks.
+Their primary leadership duties are as superintendents, supervisors, or managers of flights, functions, or activities.
+They usually serve as one of the following:

 - Superintendent of a division or unit